 Before contact with Europeans, much of the River Raisin watershed was inhabited by the Kickapoo Indians who lived in northwest Ohio and southern Michigan, occupying most of the area between Lake Erie and Lake Michigan.
-The areas of the Grand, Kalamazoo, St. Joseph and Maumee river were mostly occupied by the Potawattamie, but tribal land "occupation" was a much more fluid concept for Native Americans than it was for Europeans.
-Seeking new hunting territory for fur to trade with the French, Tionontati, Ottawa and Neutrals warriors attacked the Kickapoo and their neighbors the Fox and Sauk to the north.
-A full-scale invasion by the Iroquois followed during the 1650s, which forced the Kickapoo to abandon their lands and retreat west around the south end of Lake Michigan to the Mississippi River in southwestern Wisconsin (RRWC, 2008).
+The other watersheds were mostly occupied by the Potawattamie, but attributing tribal land occupation was much more fluid than European standards for land ownership.
+Seeking new hunting territory for fur to trade with the French, Tionontati, Ottawa, and Neutrals warriors attacked the Kickapoo and their neighbors the Fox and Sauk to the north.
+A full-scale invasion by the Iroquois followed during the 1650s, which forced the Kickapoo to abandon their lands and retreat west around the south end of Lake Michigan to the Mississippi River in southwestern Wisconsin.

 There were other tribes in this region who vanished long ago taking their history with them.
-Today, there are eleven federally recognized Indian tribes in Michigan, none of which have a reservation in these counties.
+Today, there are eleven federally recognized Indian tribes in Michigan, none of which have a reservation within the River Raisin watershed.
 Lack of recognition and legislation to protect archeological sites in Michigan has forced some American Indians to keep references to their ancestral sites off any maps.
 Without protection, the chances that recovered artifacts fall under the control of someone other than an American Indian, rises considerably.
 It is unfortunate that more of the Raisin's rich and living American Indian heritage cannot be shared as a collective resource.